 While endometriosis may be affected by our hormones, it isn’t purely a hormonal and gynaecological disease.
 This means it affects far more than just your reproductive system and involves more than just your hormones.
 For this reason, we should have this in mind when considering treatment options.

 Solely suppressing your cycle or cutting off your body's supply of estrogen in an attempt to 'quieten' lesions is a reductionist approach to treating endometriosis.
 The pill, hormone injections, or implanted devices can help relieve symptoms, but they DO NOT tackle the whole beast.

 Endometriosis is a systemic, inflammatory, immunological, and hormonal disease.

-Endometriosis involves inflammation of the whole body where multiple organ systems may be affected with lesions.
+Endometriosis involves inflammation of the whole body, where multiple organ systems may be affected by lesions.
 There is activated immune activity in which immune cells fail to 'mop up' ectopic endometriosis cells.
 As a result, immune activity drives inflammation, lesion deposits and growth, free radical formation, and pain.

 Suboptimal gut health is a likely reason for the presence of the said bacteria in the pelvic cavity.
 Movement of bacteria from the digestive system to the reproductive system can occur in cases where there is a dysbiotic digestive tract.
 If you have endometriosis (or suspect you do) and you experience digestive symptoms, then you should address gut bacteria balance.